smartcontractkit/documentation/src/pages/chainlink-nodes/v1/fulfilling-requests.md

 1. Click the `transact` function to run it.
 Approve the transaction in MetaMask and wait for it to confirm on the blockchain.

-1. Call `isAuthorizedSender` function with the address of your node to verify that your chainlink node address can call the Operator contract.
+1. Call `isAuthorizedSender` function with the address of your node to verify that your chainlink node address can call the operator contract.
 The function must return `true`.

    ![A screenshot showing Chainlink node whitelisted in Remix.](/images/chainlink-nodes/node-operators/operator-isauthorizedsender.jpg)